paazmaya/WP-Member-Register/readme.txt

 == Changelog ==

 = 0.5.5 =
+* Released 23 September 2011
 * More information of a member via jQuery Cluetip while in the member listing
 * Moderate messages by hiding them, posts in level 4 and up, topics in level 5 and up
 * Topic visibility level can be set if member has level 5 or higher
 * Access levels actually checked before showing Forum forms

 = 0.5.4 =
+* Released 23 September 2011
 * Member access levels used in Forum and shown more clearly in member forms
 * Timezone was ignored from the .htaccess file, thus is now set via wp_loaded() hook

 = 0.5.3 =
+* Released 22 September 2011
 * Create new topic on the same page as they are listed
 * Create a message to a topic on the same page where other messages are listed
 * Several SQL query related fixes for accuracy

 = 0.5.2 =
+* Released 22 September 2011
 * Tablesorter styling to actually show how table is sorted
 * Member access levels defined

 = 0.5.1 =
+* Released 22 September 2011
 * Initial version of Forum, listing topics

 = 0.5.0 =
+* Release 17 September 2011
 * Fine tuning and possible bitfails fixed

 = 0.4.0 =
+* Released 10 September 2011
 * Payments can be deleted
 * jQuery Tablesorter for sorting tables
 * Grade type added, karate or kobujutsu
+* Datepicker from jQuery UI, which is not included by default in Wordpress.
+Strange.

 = 0.3.0 =
+* Released 03 April 2011
-* Members can be edited and linked to existing WP users
+* Members can be edited
 * List of Nationalities added
+* Adding grades for members form
 * Payments include the reference number
+* Wrote something in Friday before getting totally wasted and now I am not sure what happened.
+Where is my bicycle?

 = 0.2.0 =
+* Released 01 April 2011
+* Add new members and link to existing WP users
+* Adding payments and updating their status

+= 0.1.0 =
+* Released 29 March 2011
 * Initial Member Registery available
-* Adding grades to members form
-* Adding payments and updating their status
+* List and add members